BSI-Bund/secvisogram/DEVELOPMENT.md

 http://localhost:8080/view-tests.html

 On this page, there is a drop-down menu in the footer that can be used to select the respective test.

+## CLI

+The project includes a convenient cli for various scripts.
+It resides in the folder `bin/`.

+Usage: `node cli.js --help`